Favourite Insect Friendly Flowers and Plants – December

 Of course in December in a normal year, there are very few insects around other than on the odd rare mild and sunny day.
 But we still have a few flowers open, and these are the ones which seem to attract what few insects are on the wing.

-… Our first Hamamelis flowers usually open by the end of December, this is H. intermedia ‘Vesna’, and it often seems to have the odd fly around its flowers.
-And these are sufficient to produce viable seed to be set.
+Our first Hamamelis flowers usually open by the end of December, this is H. intermedia ‘Vesna’, and it often seems to have the odd fly around its flowers.
+These are sufficient to produce viable seeds to be set.
 I’ve never seen a moth attracted to its flowers though.
-27/12/10 …

-… Camellia sasanqua ‘Narumigata’.
-The flowers of the sasanqua Camellias which open late autumn/early winter clearly have some appeal to our flies, even though the plants originate from SE Asia.
+Camellia sasanqua ‘Narumigata’.
+The flowers of Camellia sasanqua which open in late autumn/early winter clearly have some appeal to our flies, even though the plants originate from SE Asia.
 Again no other insects have been recorded visiting them.
-28/12/11 …
+28/12/11.
+Sadly all our Hamamelis died of a fungal disease many years ago, and we removed the Camellia sasanqua because of very poor flowering.

-… In a mild year there may still be some flowers of the common native Ivy, Hedera helix.
-If so, they will be a preferred nectar source for any late season moths or flies.
-One of the best nectar sources to have in a garden for late in the year …
+In a mild year, there may still be some flowers of the common native Ivy, Hedera helix.
+If so, they will be a preferred nectar source for any late-season moths, active flies or possibly honey bees.
+One of the best nectar sources to have in a garden for late in the year.

 4 thoughts on “Favourite Insect Friendly Flowers and Plants – December